Disabilities (ADA): Hawaii

 Federal law and guidance on this subject should be reviewed together with this section.

-- In addition to the federal equal opportunity laws, Hawaii employers must comply with the state antidiscrimination law, Hawaii's Fair Employment Practices Act.
+- In addition to the federal equal opportunity laws, Hawaii employers must comply with the state antidiscrimination law, the Fair Employment Practices Act.
 See Disability Discrimination in Hawaii.

 - In Hawaii, the Fair Employment Practices Act makes it unlawful to discriminate against an employee on the basis of his or her disability.
 See Hawaii Fair Employment Practices Act.